FraTesta/experimental_ws/src/final_assignment/README.md

 ![Map](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/documentation/doc_pages/map.png)

-The _NORMAL_ and _SLEEP_ mode maintain the previous behavior with the difference that when the robot is in the _NORMAL_ state and detects a ball, the robot will start to track it and store its own position after reaching it.
+The _NORMAL_ and _SLEEP_ mode maintain the previous behavior with the difference that when the robot is in the _NORMAL_ state and detects a ball, the robot will start to track it and store its own position after reaching it (So saving the room position).
-The user can now switch in the _PLAY_ mode typing the _play_ keyword.
-Then it can specify a desired room that the robot will reach (i.e. GoTo Bedroom).
+Moreover the user can now switch in the _PLAY_ mode typing the _play_ keyword.
+Then it can specify a room that the robot will reach (i.e. GoTo Bedroom).

 If the entered room hasn't yet been visited the robot will switch in the _FIND_ state where it should find the desired room.